braek/braek.github.io/_posts/2017-12-05-lego-power-functions-trains-raspberry-pi.md

 ---
 layout: post
-title: How to control LEGO Power Functions trains with Raspberry Pi
+title: How to control LEGO® Power Functions trains with Raspberry Pi
 ---

 ## Don't grow up, it's a trap!

-TODO: write introduction about LEGO trains and childhood
+The best present my parents ever gave me for **Sinterklaas** probably was a LEGO® train.
+I can't count the hours I've played with the 9V train set they gave me back then.

 ## IR blaster hardware